-Here are a couple examples of thank you letters for meetings.
+Below are examples of the thank-you letters for meetings.

 A Few Tips

-After meeting with a potential client, for example, a letter saying thanks for the meeting can also be used to help reinforce how your service would be appropriate for the client.
+A thank-you letter after meeting with a potential client can also be used to reinforce how well-rounded your service would be.

 Another Business Meeting Thank You Letter

-Below is a more generic business meeting thank you letter.
-Use it as a sample template off which to base yours.
+Below is a more genuine business meeting thank-you letter.
+Use it as a sample reference template off which to build yours.